ximlel/HydroCODE-Fusion/README.md

 --------
 Copyright © 2022 ximlel.

-> Part of the code is modified from the provision of Zhifang Du.
+> Part of this code is modified from the provision of Zhifang Du.
+> The source code in the book "C Interfaces and Implementations" by David Hanson is used.